 Athletic Grant-in-Aid.
-The College offers Athletic Grant-in-Aid to students who are selected and are eligible to participate in the Intercollegiate Athletic Program.
+Recipients who are selected must be eligible to participate in the NCAA Division II Intercollegiate Athletic Program.
 The amount of these awards may vary depending on the student's aid from other sources.
-Awards may cover tuition, room & board, minus any grants and institutional aid the recipient may be receiving.
-Recommendations for this type of aid are made by the Athletic Director and/or Head Coach, based upon the rules and regulations of the NCAA, and SIAC (Miles College is a

-Division II NCAA member) and the athlete's performance in competition.
+Awards may cover tuition, fees, room & board, minus any grants and institutional aid the recipient may be receiving.
+Recommendations for this type of aid are made by the Athletic Director and/or Head Coach, based upon the rules and regulations of the NCAA, SIAC, and the athlete's performance in competition.
 A recipient will be evaluated to be considered for Grant-In-Aid renewal each year.
-For further information, please contact the Athletic Department, Miles College, Post Office 39800, Birmingham, AL 35208 or call 205-929-1615.
-(Please review the section on Scholarships/Grant-In-Aid for additional information regarding how Grant-In-Aid funds are awarded.)
+For further information, please contact the Athletic Department.

-Performance Grant-In-Aid (Band/Choir): Several Grant-In-Aid awards are available for students whose training or ability enables them to play in the College's Band and/or sing in the Choir.
-[For additional information contact the Band Director/Choir Director, Miles College.
-(Please review the section Scholarships/Grant-In-Aid for additional information regarding how Grant-In-Aid funds are awarded.)]
+Performance Grant-In-Aid.
+Recipients who qualify are those whose training or ability enables them to play in the College's Band, sing in the Choir, or perform as a College Cheerleader.
+For additional information, contact the Band Director, Choir Director, or Cheerleader Sponsor.